manikanta-suru/CWLW-Server/README.md

 Welcome to the **System Hacking Techniques** project repository.
 This repository is dedicated to exploring and understanding system hacking, defined as the compromise of computer systems and software to access the target computer and steal or misuse sensitive information.

+## Overview

+Explore various techniques and methodologies related to system hacking, including tools, tactics, and procedures used in the field.

+## Topics Covered

+- Introduction to System Hacking
+- Common System Vulnerabilities
+- Exploitation Techniques
+- Privilege Escalation
+- Post-Exploitation Strategies
+- Defensive Measures
+- Ethical Hacking Practices

+Feel free to contribute and share your insights to make this resource even more comprehensive for those interested in system hacking.

+---

+**Note:** Always adhere to ethical guidelines and legal standards when exploring and discussing hacking techniques.